• Skip to primary navigation

 If you're planning on making this brigadeiro recipe ahead of time, you have a few options:

-For all options above, follow the storage guideline in the "storage" section of this post.
+For all options above, follow the storage guideline in this post's "storage" section.

 Storage